Intention to Adopt a Behaviour

 Probe: Are there are other practices you plan to start using in the coming [specify the time period]?

-To calculate the indicator’s value, divide the number of respondents who intend to adopt the behaviour your indicator focuses on by the total number of respondents and multiply the result by 100.
+To calculate the indicator’s value, divide the number of respondents who intend to adopt the behaviour your indicator focuses on by the total number of respondents.
+Multiply the result by 100 to convert it to a percentage.

 Disaggregate the data depending on your target group and the focus of your intervention.